 DUNS Number - Provide the Data Universal Numbering (DUNS) Number.
+DUNS number is a unique nine-character identification number provided by Dun and Bradstreet.
 If you do not have a number for the locality or organization, please go to the website http://fedgov.dnb.com/webform.

-Type of Application -"Continuation" is pre-checked.
+Type of Application -"Continuation" is checked.